-- the activities of the body are of direct benefit to, or concern the profession practiced in, the performance of the duties of the employment.
+- The activities of the body are of direct benefit to, or concern the profession practiced in, the performance of the duties of the employment.
 Therefore, the society is relevant to your line of work.

 HMRC also approves a list of bodies online whose subscription fees are allowable for tax.
-This list of `approved’ HMRC professional subscriptions is quite extensive but does not cover all professional bodies.
+This list of `approved’ HMRC professional subscriptions is extensive but does not cover all professional bodies.

-Claiming for professional subscriptions as an expense
+Claiming for your business subscriptions as an expense

 When you are paying for business subscriptions, it would seem that if you are:

-- a member of a body in your industry; and
+- A member of a body in your industry; and

-- it provides your business with benefits
+- It provides your business with benefits.

 Two such subscriptions that are not on the lists that spring to mind are the IPSE and LinkedIn.